- Health Status

-- Children in Poverty - Supplemental Poverty Measure (State & U.S. Only)
+- Children in Poverty - Supplemental Poverty Measure (California & U.S. Only)

-- Children Living in Areas of Concentrated Poverty - Early Care and Education
+- Children in Poverty - California Poverty Measure

+- Early Care and Education

-- Children Ages 3-5 Not Enrolled in Preschool or Kindergarten
+- Children Ages 3-5 Enrolled in Preschool or Kindergarten

-- Children Ages 3-5 Not Enrolled in Preschool or Kindergarten (Regions of 10,000 Residents or More)
+- Children Ages 3-5 Enrolled in Preschool or Kindergarten (Regions of 10,000 Residents or More)

-- Annual Cost of Child Care, by Age Group and Type of Facility
+- Annual Cost of Child Care, by Age Group and Facility Type

 - Availability of Child Care for Working Families

-- Child Care Spaces in Licensed Facilities, by Type of Facility
+- Child Care Spaces in Licensed Facilities, by Facility Type

-- Number of Licensed Child Care Facilities, by Type
+- Licensed Child Care Facilities, by Type

 - Food Security